bevacqua/campaign/README.md

 The email subject.

-### `preview`
+### `teaser`

-This is the line that most email clients show as the _preview_ of the email message.
+This is the line that most email clients show as a _teaser_ for the email message.
 It defaults to the subject line.
 Changing it is extremely encouraged.

 ### `to`